top of page

 01 - I

-BLENDING QUANTITATIVE & QUALITATIVE APPROACHES
+BLENDING QUANTITATIVE & QUALITATIVE DATA

 The project combined quantitative data from sensors with qualitative insights from community interviews and observations.
 Spatial and thematic analyses integrated scientific measurements with local narratives, creating a comprehensive, actionable understanding of environmental challenges grounded in both data and lived experience.